 - Using a small bowl, combine all spices together.

 - Remove corned beef brisket/round from brine; rinse brisket and discard brine.
 Press the spice rub mixture evenly into all sides of meat.

 - Remove pastrami from smoker and wrap with aluminum foil.
-Place pastrami back on smoker and continue cooking for ~2 hours, or until internal temperature reaches 185°F.
+Place pastrami back on smoker and continue cooking internal temperature reaches 185°F (another 1-2 hours).

 - Remove pastrami from smoker, but allow meat to rest for 30 minutes.
 For serving, slice pastrami thinly against the grain.
 (Tip: I found it easier to slice if you chill pastrami overnight and slice while cold.)